 AIOps: Power Tool for Managing Systems Beyond Human Comprehension

-You’re an accomplished IT manager in financial services, retail or other data-intensive organization, and you preside over an insanely complex IT system, one that handles millions of roboticized transactions per hour, that sprawls globally from on-prem to the cloud to the edge, a system with containers that live and die in a heartbeat, that generates hundreds of events every day.
-No one would doubt the smarts of you and your IT organization, yet you know full well that the system's complex behavior defies the smarts of any human being.
+You’re an accomplished IT manager in financial services, retail or other data-intensive organization, and you preside over an insanely complex IT infrastructure, one that handles millions of roboticized transactions per hour, that sprawls globally from on-prem to the cloud to the edge, a system with containers that live and die in a heartbeat, that generates hundreds of events every day.
+No one doubts that you and your staff had to be really, really smart to develop and manage such complexity, yet you also know full well that the system defies the smarts of any human being.

-That’s why the application of advanced AI to IT operations – a.k.a.
-AIOps – may be the most fertile early ground for AI to deliver significant benefit for large organizations in the broader (i.e., non-FANG*) enterprise market because, complicated as they may be, systems in the end are programmed, deterministic machines.
+That’s why the application of advanced AI to IT operations – AIOps – may be the most fertile early ground for AI to deliver significant benefit for large organizations in the broader, non-FAANG* enterprise market.
+And this is because, complicated as it may be, IT is comprised in the end of programmed, deterministic machines that AI can encompass.

 While the need for AIOps is abundantly, painfully obvious to IT managers responsible for complex infrastructures and applications, AIOps itself is an emerging technology unfamiliar to many in IT.
 But according to Will Cappelli, former Gartner analyst and newly appointed CTO and global VP of product strategy at AIOps specialist Moogsoft, AIOps may be on the verge of break-out market traction this year or next.

 AIOps' core thesis, according to Cappelli: there’s an alarming and widening disparity between systems complexity and human ability.
-It’s a gap that, at Gartner, he heard a rising chorus of complaints about from end-users starting four or five years ago.
+It’s a gap about which, at Gartner, he heard a rising chorus of distress from end-users, starting four or five years ago.

 “When you look at IT infrastructures…and the ways that IT and business have become much more intertwined over the last 10 years, one consequence has been the massive increase in the complexity of IT systems and in the speed with which IT systems change,” Cappelli told EnterpriseTech. “(At Gartner,) I’d talk with users at large enterprises, and they were complaining about the growing complexity and the explosion in the number of events they had to deal with, and about the mismatch between their skills and systems complexity.”

-The challenge, he said, has moved beyond human scale.
-“It’s become literally impossible for IT operations teams and traditional data centers to even see what’s going on in their systems, let alone manage them to ensure optimal results or to rapidly fix problems.”
+The challenge has moved beyond human scale.
+“It’s become literally impossible for IT operations teams and traditional data centers to even see what’s going on in their systems," he said, "let alone manage them to ensure optimal results or to rapidly fix problems.”

-AIOps’s objective is to automate discovery of behavior patterns, both normal and anomalous, in systems using large data sets, as well as detecting events that result in system problems.
+AIOps’s objective is to automate the discovery of behavior patterns, both normal and anomalous, in systems using large data sets, as well as detecting events that result in systems problems.

 “You get an understanding of which events are important, causal events, not just events that correlate with events,” he said, “so if I want to fix things – either address a problem or improve my system – I know which events to focus on.”

-AIOps, a tool within the larger DCM (data center management) arsenal, turns the traditional view of data centers on its head.
+AIOps, a tool within the larger DCIM (data center infrastructure management) arsenal, turns the traditional view of data centers on its head.